FM 108 Gold 'N Great

 Junior Chung: Hosted not one but two reggae shows at FM 108 at one time and was also the station's operations manager.
 He left the station in 1994 to set up his own station in his native Jamaica.
 He died of cancer in July, 2005.

 Burt Thombs: Did the Saturday afternoon slot at FM 108 throughout most of the '80s, even adding Saturday nights to his schedule for a time late in the decade.
 Burt helped reprise the FM 108 years by co-hosting the Gold and Great Revival Show on the Internet with Rockin' Robin in 2003-04.
-He was also at WJJL Niagara Falls, N.Y., for a time in the late '90s.
-In 2004, Burt retired from Dofasco after more than 30 years and returned to radio as a program host for a time at CKNS-FM in Caledonia, Ont.
+He was also at WJJL Niagara Falls, New York, for a time in the late '90s.
+In 2004, Burt retired from Dofasco after more than 30 years and returned to radio as a program host for a time at CKNS-FM in Caledonia, Ontario.

 Steve Richards: Also known on-air as Steve Mortensen, he did the all-night show at FM 108 in the early '80s before moving to the Buffalo market at WJYE.
 By the 2000s, he was in England.

 Norman B.: Continued as FM 108's program director into the '90s and remained in management when the station became Energy 108.
-Norman died January 19, 1997 of heart attack at the age of 53.
+Normie died January 19, 1997 of heart attack at the age of 53.

 Hear Clint Trueman on FM 108 here.